 His efforts in the fields of social services,education, environment, economics, and planning reflect his holistic and creative capacity and his passion for creating positive change in the world.

 After 10 years as a client, Michael joined Natural Investments as its third advisor in 2000.
-Since 2004, Michael has maintained the distinguished Accredited Investment Fiduciary® designation, the credential reflecting the highest professional standard of investment management in the nation.
+Since 2004, Michael has maintained the Accredited Investment Fiduciary® designation, the credential reflecting a very high professional standard of investment management in the nation.
 He has been a partner in the firm since 2007.
 He is known within the SRI community as a proponent of higher standards for the SRI industry, he maintains the firm’s NI Social Rating of sustainable and responsible mutual funds, and he coordinates the firm’s shareholder activism initiatives.
 He is a member of the Advocacy and Public Policy Committee of the US SIF: The Forum for Sustainable and Responsible Investing and serves on the steering committee of the American Sustainable Business Council, engaging corporate management and elected officials and federal agencies in adopting important practices, policies, laws, and regulations.

 Michael is also very active at home, where he created the Hawai`i Alliance for a Local Economy, the local chapter of the Business Alliance for Local Living Economies, and serves on the board of the Sustainability Association of Hawai`i, the voice of green business in Hawai`i.
 Michael helped pass legislation to establish a new corporate structure in Hawai`i, the Sustainable Business Corporation.
 He is the Treasurer of Friends of Kona Pacific Public Charter School.
 In 2005, Michael founded the Kuleana Green Business Program of the Kona-Kohala Chamber of Commerce.
 He served a term as Vice-Chair of the Hawai`i County Energy Advisory Commission, was a co-founder of the Kona Earth Festival, founded the West Hawai`i Fatherhood Initiative, and was a Governor-appointed commissioner at the Hawai`i State Commission of Fatherhood.
 He is the former Executive Director of Permaculture Drylands Institute and has taught permaculture (sustainable design) for over 20 years.